ramiroaraujo/alfred-screenshot-ocr-workflow/README.md

 For OS X 10.9 Mavericks, Download the [alfred-screenshot-ocr.alfredworkflow](https://github.com/ramiroaraujo/alfred-screenshot-ocr-workflow/raw/master/alfred-screenshot-ocr.alfredworkflow) and import to Alfred 2.

-As said previously, I couldn't find a proper way of bundling the Tesseract binary and dependencies to pack them all in the workflow, so you need to have installed Tesseract, preferabily with all the languages, unless only using english.
+As said previously, I couldn't find a proper way of bundling the Tesseract binary and dependencies to pack them all in the workflow, so you need to have Tesseract installed, preferably with all the languages, unless only using english.

 To install Tesseract, run ```brew install tesseract --all-languages```, remove the ```--all-languages``` if you only need english.